Dark mode

 Control frequency

-The frequency used to communicate between the aircraft and the control device (usually a remote control).
+The frequency used to communicate between the aircraft and its control device (usually a remote control).

 As for the features of specific frequency ranges, they are as follows:

-— 5.8 GHz.
+- 5.8 GHz.
 Further, after the 2.4 GHz described above, the development of digital standards.
-Allows for a longer communication range, and is also more reliable, since there are much fewer extraneous signal sources at a frequency of 5.8 GHz.
-In addition, the increase in frequency allowed us to increase the bandwidth and effectively broadcast HD video from the quadcopters in the most advanced standards.
-However, some of the latest Wi-Fi standards include support for this range as well, so drones in this category can also be controlled from a smartphone (however, in such cases, you should pay special attention to compatibility).
-The disadvantages of this option include a relatively high cost; however, thanks to the development and cheapening of technologies, 5.8 GHz support can now be found even in relatively inexpensive copters.
+Allows for a longer communication range and is also more reliable, since there are significantly fewer extraneous signal sources at the 5.8 GHz frequency.
+In addition, the increase in frequency made it possible to increase bandwidth and effectively broadcast HD video from copters in the most advanced standards.
+However, some of the newest Wi-Fi standards also include support for this range, so drones in this category can also allow control from a smartphone (however, in such cases it is worth paying special attention to compatibility).
+The disadvantages of this option include the relatively high cost; however, thanks to the development and cheaper technology, support for 5.8 GHz can now be found even in relatively inexpensive copters.

 Motor type